oliora/ppconsul/README.md

 std::string something = storage.get("settings.something", "default-value");

-// Read the value of a key from the storage with consistency mode specified something = storage.get("settings.something", "default-value", keywords::consistency = Consistency::Consistent);
+// Read the value of a key from the storage with consistency mode specified something = storage.get("settings.something", "default-value", kw::consistency = Consistency::Consistent);

 // Erase a key from the storage storage.erase("settings.something-else");